BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_1_Accessing_Bitcoind_with_Go.md

 ### Looking Up a Transaction

-To lookup a transaction, such as the one you just sent, you'll need to once again do some conversions, this time of txid. ```"github.com/btcsuite/btcd/chaincfg/chainhash"``` is imported in order to allow hashes to be stored in the Go code. ```chainhash.NewHashFromStr("hash")``` converts a hash in a string, to a format that works with rpcclient.
+To lookup a transaction, such as the one you just sent, you'll need to once again do some conversions, this time of txid. ```"github.com/btcsuite/btcd/chaincfg/chainhash"``` is imported in order to allow hashes to be stored in the Go code. ```chainhash.NewHashFromStr("hash")``` converts a hash in a string to a format that works with rpcclient.

 ```
 package main